jojordan3/my-little-puzzles/README.md

 The solution would be 'RL', so that we would visit 3, 3, and 5 (3*3*5=45).

 The TrianglePuzzle class can read puzzles from a .txt file, generate random puzzles, ensure puzzles are valid triangle puzzles, and solve puzzles.
+It can also write puzzles and solutions to .txt files.